Grandparent Rights & Safety of Child

 Due to the ever changing landscape of what defines a “family,” grandparent rights is becoming a more hotly-litigated issue as there are often other parental figures to consider in a child’s life, aside from simply “mother” or “father.”
 Notably, there are blended families with step-parents fulfilling a role of guidance and safety.
 As well, there are LGBTQ couples providing for two mothers or two fathers.
 Additionally, and relevant in this case, there are grandparents who have assumed the role of parents, whether by accident or by intention.
 And this assumption of a role gives them grandparent rights.

 Tahli effectively argued Grandmother’s case to demonstrate that not only was Grandmother’s presence and care of child sufficient to establish her as a psychological parent, but also that Grandmother’s care of the child trumped that of Mother, who was shown to be an unfit parent.
 Effectively, Mother’s parenting time (and decision-making responsibilities) was subrogated to Grandmother for the time being.
-The court agreed.
+The court agreed, and grandparent rights prevailed.

 Decision-Making Responsibilities vs. Parenting Time